Credential evaluation: Types of Credential Evaluations

+Concerns

+Credential evaluation can be difficult due to differences in academic standards, grade inflation, educational aims and objectives or academic integrity.
+Diploma mills and accreditation mills can result in fraudulent credentials.

+By region

 United States

 Universities and colleges in the United States saw a marked increase in the number of international students applying for admission after World War II when many European countries were recovering from the war.
 The need for an accurate and fair understanding of students’ educational past emerged and became even more important as the number of international students studying in the United States jumped from 25,000 in the years after the war, according to NAFSA.
 There were over 866,000 international students studying in the United States in 2013 to 2014.
 In 2019 the United States received more than 1,000,000 international students for the fourth consecutive year.

 As universities face declining public financial support and the pressure to keep tuition affordable, academic institutions have relied on international students to offset the rising cost of higher education.
 The majority of international students in the United States are from China, India and South Korea.
 However, there has been a large and steady growth in the number of international students from Brazil, Vietnam, Indonesia and Nigeria.

 There is no regulations in terms of international degree evaluation in the US, and the U.S. Department of State or the U.S. government of the entity doesn’t affiliate or endorse any foreign credential evaluation agencies.
 Therefore, there is no federal (national) government agency that oversees credential evaluations in the United States.
 There are professional associations such as Association of International Credential Evaluators, Inc. (AICE) and National Association of Credential Evaluation Services (NACES) that create and maintain ethical standards in the field though they are not governing agencies and membership by credential evaluators is voluntary.
 However, credential evaluators must meet certain criteria to belong to AICE and NACES.
 Universities and colleges also evaluate credentials themselves.
 An NACES or AICE agency is normally required by universities in the US.